angela-d/abandoned-carts-opencart/CONTRIBUTING.md

 * [Fork this repository](../../../abandoned-carts-opencart) (the fork button is usually just beneath your avatar)
 * This will copy the repository to your Github account.
 You can then navigate through the source code & make changes.
-* Once you are ready to submit your changes, [submit a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) - this button is typically available on the main page of *your* repository
+* Once you are ready to submit ALL of your changes (please do not send a single PR per file change; send them all in one swoop - Github will keep track of everything for you), [submit a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) - this button is typically available on the main page of *your* repository

 Pull requests are preferred because your contribution can be automatically merged into the codebase without affecting the code around it.